Cyber-SW/blogbytes/README.md

 - Communicating everything in English since Hussains native language is Pakistani and my is German

-Thank you for taking the time reading this README!
+Thank you for taking the time to read this README!

 Hussain and Shawn